pbalduino/menios/README.md

 [X] Map physical memory

-[ ] Request a page from physical memory
+[X] Request a page from physical memory

-[ ] Implement a malloc to provide virtual memory to the process
+[X] Implement a malloc to provide virtual memory to the process

+[ ] Fix the PF and GPF handlers to show the right data

+[ ] fix kmalloc to get memory from the virtual memory

+[ ] fix virtual_to_physical calculation

+[ ] add ANSI and scrolling to the console

 Reference
   - Intel® 64 and IA-32 Architectures Software Developer’s Manual Combined Volumes: 1, 2A, 2B, 2C, 2D, 3A, 3B, 3C, 3D, and 4: https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html